maikaisogawa/Raspbaraoke/proposal.md

 Here is a suggested outline for your proposal.
 You don't need to follow this outline, but it may help you focus your project.

-* Project title
-* Team members
+* Looping Machine
-* Description (1 pp describing the basic idea)
-* Hardware required (itemize what hardware, if any, you need)
-* Funds requested (the amount you will want to be reimbursed, remember you have a $20 budget per person)
+* Maika Isogawa, Gen Singer, Callan Hoskins
+* Looping machine: a device that plays a recorded loop (of approx. 10 secs) that can be used as a background track for music.
+Ideally, one should be able to add a sound to the loop and have it become part of the loop being replayed over and over (i.e. if you add a bell sound to the playing track, that bell sound will be heard on the loop for as long as it plays).

+* Hardware required: speakers (can be borrowed), basic hardware components already in our kit, (possibly) bluetooth module to control remotely.
+* Funds requested: 0
-* Major task breakdown and who is responsible for each task
+* Major task breakdown and who is responsible for each task:
-* Goals for next week
+  1. Playing songs from the Pi (Gen)
+  2. Hardware setup - being able to control the physical processes that make music (Maika)
+  3. Sending input via bluetooth or other seial communication (Callan)
+* Goals for this week: Play music from the Pi, be able to receive scan- codes from the Bluetooth module
-* References and resources used
+* References and resources used: None yet

-Keep the proposal short and to the point.

-We suggest you try to get all the major hardware components working by the first week.
-That will leave the following week for putting the components together into a working system.